-The hike to Sky Pond is by far our favorite, and most challenging, hike we’ve done to date in Colorado’s Rocky Mountain National Park!
+The hike to Sky Pond is the most challenging hike we’ve done to date in Colorado’s Rocky Mountain National Park!
 This unique alpine lake sits beneath spiny peaks resembling the jagged spires of the Dolomites or Patagonia.
 And while those places are gorgeous, we’re a bit biased toward this mountain lake in our backyard.
 It’s just a 2-hour drive to the trailhead from Denver.

 Sky Pond Basic Trail Information

 Where do you park for the Sky Pond Hike?